Win $10k holiday! T&Cs apply

 • What if i have arthritis as well as other pre-existing medical conditions?

-• If you have other pre-existing medical conditions that are not on our automatically covered list, then generally, you will need to disclose them.
+• If you have other pre-existing medical conditions you will need to disclose them.

 • What if i forgot to tell you about my Arthritis?